 bringing your own food to a restaurant

-asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this once and it was so nice of him!)
+asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so nice!)

 What to order at American-ish Restaurants

 Roast chicken and fennel (hold the cream sauce)?
 Yep.
 Poached salmon and asparagus?
 Yum.
 Grilled steak and sautéed vegetables (hold the demi glace)?
 Treat yourself!
 Raw oysters and a giant salad?
 Uh, sure...
 I guess so.
 Generally, this formula of protein + vegetables is relatively easy to find in most restaurants these days.